asadali2723/PopQuiz/README.md

 Project Structure
 The codebase follows a clean and modular structure:

     APIs: All API calls are organized in utils/api.ts.
     Screens: Each screen is located in src/screens.
     Components: Reusable UI components are in src/components.
     Constants: Constants and configurations are stored in src/constants.
     Network Service: Additional network service utilities are managed in src/service.

 Getting Started
 Install dependencies:
-npm install
+`npm install && cd ios && pod install && cd ..`
 Run the app:
 npm run android   # For Android npm run ios       # For iOS (requires a Mac)